-- The responsible party reasonably requires to keep it;
+- The responsible party reasonably requires keeping it.

-- The data subject consents to the further retention.
+- The data subject consents to further retention.

 PI must be destroyed, deleted or de-identified as soon as is reasonably practical.
 Destruction or deletion must be done in a manner that prevents its reconstruction in any form.

 - The Accountability employee shall ensure that the information collected will not be used for any other purpose before obtaining the individual's approval unless the new purpose is required by law.

 - The Accountability employee shall ensure that the person collecting PI will be able to explain to the individual why this is being done.

 - The Accountability employee shall ensure that limited collection, limited use, disclosure, and retention principles are respected in identifying why PI is to be collected.

 This document is valid from the last review date and authorized by the Management Representative and should be revised at least every twelve months or as required.
 This document replaces and supersedes all previous dated documents for this procedure, which are cancelled and destroyed.4 Responsibilities for the process